CarstenFrommhold/Unlocking-the-Power-of-Pyspark/README.md

 ## Setup

+To be able to start with the content, there are several options.

+Option 1)
-To be able to start with the content you can either build a virtual environment with the corresponding dependencies via poetry or requirements.
+You can build a virtual environment with the corresponding dependencies via poetry or requirements.

 ```bash